rxElectron/MazeSolver/README.md

 4. 🎨 Select a visualization style.
 5. ▶️ Click the "Solve" button to watch the algorithm solve the maze.

-## Contributing 🤝
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please fork the repository and submit a pull request.

-## License 📄
+## ⚖️ License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

+## 📞 Contact

+For any questions or inquiries, please contact Reza Khodarahimi at kh.reza10@gmail.com.

 ## Acknowledgements 🙏
+- Thank you to all open-source projects that made this project possible.
 - Thanks to the Python community for the excellent Tkinter library.
 - Inspired by various maze-solving algorithms and visualizations.